Adigun-Mubaraq/E-commerce-website/readme.md

 # E - comerce website
-It is a trading website use to trade accessories, wears and clothing for both sex.
+This is a web application that allow consumers to buy goods or services directly over the internet using a web browser.

 Major Programming Languages involved
 ---